algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 ### Proportional Controller

 If the car is too far to the right then you should turn left and vice versa.
-Since there are a range of angles you can turn the wheel, so you should turn proportional to the distance from the line.
+Since there are a range of angles you can turn the wheel, you should turn proportional to the distance from the line.
 This is what the proportional controller (P controller) does, which is described by,

 $$ P = K_{p} e(t), $$